Paleontology in Idaho: Prehistory

-History

-Indigenous interpretations

-The Nez Perce attribute the Pliocene mammal fossils seen along the Snake River to a massive flood occurring long ago that drowned them.
-Idaho's Shoshone people also attribute local fossils to large floods occurring in the past.
-Modern paleontology has since found evidence that large scale flooding events occurred 3 million years ago and 15,000 years ago.
-Remains of animals drowned in these floods can be seen at Hagerman Fossil Beds National Monument.

 Scientific research

 Significant Idahoan fossil discoveries occurred early in the 20th century.
 In 1904, several mammoth skeletons were found in a pocket of sand contained with a spring pool located on the east side of the river at American Falls.
 One spectacular tusk found amidst the bones was fifteen inches in diameter at its base and stretched over fifteen feet long.
 These remains were shipped to diverse institutions including at the state capital in Boise, the University of Iowa, and the Smithsonian.

 Another notable early-20th century find occurred serendipitously at a farm: A farmer named Elmer Cook found a great number of late Pliocene fossils on his land.
 Dr. Harold recovered hundreds of pounds of fossils from the Cook farm.
 He sent a selection of the find to the National Museum in 1928.
 In response, J. W. Gidley and N. H. Boss of the Smithsonian Institution led an expedition to the Cook farm.
 They dug thirty feet down into the top of a hill and uncovered a great abundance of fossils.
 Among the most prominent were horse bones including skulls, jaws, and sections of their vertebral columns.
 The horse preserved here was later found to be a transitional form between the primitive Pliohippus and the modern horse genus Equus.
 The Idahoan find was called Plesippus soshenensis.
 Other fossils found at the site included beavers, fish, frogs, turtles, and other animals closely associated with water.
 These taxa are closely associated with water and hint that the area was a drinking hole.
 Other fossils include aquatic birds, camels, cats, hares, mastodons, otters, peccaries, and sloths.

+Idaho has a relatively poor fossil record in terms of dinosaurs compared to other Western states, however, it has still been found to be home to more dinosaurs than previously thought.
+Of the ones that have been found, the most common is Oryctodromeus, a small burrowing dinosaur that was made the official state dinosaur in 2023.
+Notable finds were made in the Wayan Formation.